shipyardapp/Shipyard-Documentation/docs/blueprint-library/azure-blob-storage/azure-blob-storage-overview.md

 # Azure Blob Storage Blueprints Overview

-Shipyard's low-code Azure Blob Storage blueprints allow users to connect their data in Azure Blob Storage to the rest of their modern data stack.
+Platform's low-code Azure Blob Storage blueprints allow users to connect their data in Azure Blob Storage to the rest of their modern data stack.

 ## How to Use